ronaldo0820/ronaldo0820/README.md

 <h1 align="center">Tech-Stack</h1>

 I have great enthusiasm in new innovative technologies and I love to learn and leverage such stuff.
 I have passionate about creating an impact in the community.
 I have a strong technical understanding of computer programming languages and frameworks.
-I have worked with Django, React Js, Node Js, Express Js, Docker, JavaScript, SaSS, SQL and so on.
+I have worked with Networking, Cloud Computing(AWS) and so on.
 So these tech stacks make my friends believe in me as a good lead!

 <p align="center">
  <img alt="Java" src="https://img.shields.io/badge/java-%93I8234B.svg?&style=for-the-badge&logo=java&logoColor=brown" />